tanu1239/Machine-Learning-driven-Characterization-of-Calcifications-in-Dental-Cone-Beam-CT-Scans/README.md

 Allfeatures_Stroke_Model - Optimized binary classification model to predict stroke trained on all extracted radiomic features Allfeatures_Surgery_Model - Optimized binary classification model to predict need for cardiac surgery, trained on all extracted radiomic features

+Feature_Selection_&_Initial_Training - Performs PCA and TSNE for visualization, computes information gain/mutual information (this is where features from information gain are computed and these features are used in the following models), and performs some preliminary SVM-based model training.

 InfoGainFeatures_Alloutcomes_Model - Initial Multiclass classification model to predict all selected outcomes trained on radiomic features selected through mutual information gain.

 InfoGainFeatures_Anticoagulants_Model - Optimized binary classification model to predict low levels of anticoagulants trained on radiomic features selected through mutual information gain.